geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 ### Step 2: Set up Fresh

-Now to install a new copy for fresh, you can run:
+Now to install a new copy of Fresh, you can run:

 ```bash
 deno run -A -r https://fresh.deno.dev
 ```
-It will download somethings and then ask you give a name for the project, you can go with `fresh-project` as the default name.
-Then you can select, `tailwind` option 1 as your styling library.
-After that you can select to use or not use VS Code.
+It will download some things and then ask you to give a name for the project.
+You can go with `fresh-project` as the default name.
+Then you can select the `tailwind` option 1 as your styling library.
+After that, you can select whether to use VS Code.
 I selected `y` as seen below:

 <img class="center" loading="lazy" src="/images/deno-docker/02install-deno-fresh.jpg" title="Installing Deno fresh with local deno command" alt="Installing Deno fresh with local deno command">

-To run a fresh Demo Fresh project you can then execute:
+To run a new Deno Fresh project, you can then execute:

 ```bash
 cd fresh-project